oletizi/avi-docs/src/site/docs/16.2.2/meta/getting-started/macos.md

 ## Run the Local Web Server

-The docs system (Jekyll) includes a web server that runs locally on your machine at port 4000, watches changes you make to the files in the documentation, and re-renders the documention as needed.
+The docs system <a href="https://jekyllrb.com" target="_blank">Jekyll</a> includes a web server that runs locally on your machine at port 4000, watches changes you make to the files in the documentation, and re-renders the documention as needed.

 Start the web server: